 How political institutions and processes work across a range of countries.
 Introduces the comparative method and considers ways of conceptualising political systems and understanding the functions of their key institutions.

-Providing a foundation for understanding how politics operates in different countries, this paper constitutes a key introduction to Comparative Politics.
-The first part of the course provides context through introducing the state and nation, forms of government, and theoretical approaches and methods in Comparative Politics.
+Providing a foundation for understanding how politics operates in different countries, this paper constitutes a key introduction to comparative politics.
+The first part of the paper provides context through introducing the state and nation, forms of government, and theoretical approaches and methods in comparative politics.
 The second part examines the institutional framework in which politics happens and the relationship between the different branches of government.
 The third part examines the ways in which people participate in politics, how politics is communicated through the media, political parties and interest groups, voting and elections, and how policies are made.

 |Paper title||Comparative Politics - Introduction|

 - Schedule C

 The study of Politics at 100-level does not require any specific previous study.
 An interest in politics in New Zealand and around the world is an advantage.

 - Institutional Framework of Politics

 - Teaching Arrangements